This blog may contain affiliate links. Read our disclosure policy for more info.

-Just because its called Little Adam’s Peak doesn’t mean its any less amazing than the original Adam’s Peak – it’s just easier to get to!
+Just because it’s called Little Adam’s Peak doesn’t mean it’s any less amazing than the original Adam’s Peak – it’s just easier to get to!

-To reach the top of Little Adam’s Peak from Ella it takes around an hour, however, if you want to shave some time off the hike then consider getting a tuk-tuk to the start of the trail at Ravana Zipline.
-From here its only 20 minutes to the top.
+To reach the top of Little Adam’s Peak from Ella it takes around an hour, but if you want to shave some time off the hike then consider getting a tuk-tuk to the start of the trail at Ravana Zipline.
+From here, it’s only 20 minutes to the top.

 Once you’re at the top you can then walk the ridgeline and explore.
 There are actually three peaks on Little Adam’s Peak and it takes around 30 minutes to reach the furthest one.

 Due to safety reasons, I wouldn’t recommend hiking to the last peak if you’re traveling with children.
 Here it gets very narrow and steep.